ViralTexts/gtr-clusters/clusters/18710629-sn84026753-ExplorationsAtJerusalem.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-,air 10 support us for any
+air 10 support us for any
 length of time; so that, having advanced 400 feet,
 we commenced a difficult, retrograde movement,
 haying to get back, half way before we:could turn